eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/032-reference/016-menus/040-navigate.md

 <br />
 Goes to a resource within the files and folders displayed in the Navigator view.
 Enter the first few letters of the a resource in the Go To Resource dialog, and select the required one from the list.
 <br />
-Note: This functionality will not work in the PHP Explorer view.</td></tr>
+Note: This functionality will not work in the Project Explorer view.</td></tr>

 <tr><td></td>